Proth's theorem: Las Vegas Variant

-For such a value of a, the test is deterministic for both primality and compositeness; thus, for such an a the check against Proth's/Euler's criteria only requires one iteration: congruence or non-congruence to -1 is wholly descriptive of primeness.
+For such a value of a, the test is deterministic for both primality and compositeness; thus, for such an a the check against Proth's/Euler's criteria only requires only one iteration: congruence or non-congruence to -1 is wholly descriptive of primeness.
 The difficulty is in finding such of an a-value.

+Determining the base

 The value of a may be found either by systematically checking values in the interval [2, p − 1], through random selection and checking, or by a more direct computation (the more efficient option), against the Legendre symbol.
-In any case, when a value of a is verified against the Legendre symbol as a valid candidate, it may be applied in Proth's / Euler's criterion to determine primality or compositeness conclusively.
+In any case, when a value of a is verified against the Legendre symbol as a valid candidate, and therefore a quadratic nonresidual, it may be applied in Proth's / Euler's criterion to determine primality or compositeness conclusively.

-A systematic check is not grossly inefficient; candidates are fairly common in the general case and one will likely found in a handful of attempts, regardless of whether p is prime or composite.
-Random selection is also not grossly inefficient; the probability of finding a candidate is about 50% per iteration.
-For a variety of reasons, however, a more direct calculation is typically employed via a modified Euclidean algorithm.
+A systematic check is not grossly inefficient in the general case; candidates are fairly common and one will likely be found in a handful of attempts, regardless of whether p is prime or composite.
+Though quadratic nonresidues are common whether or not p is prime, they can only be rare or non-existent, in the hypothetical, when p is composite.
+We may deduce conclusively that p is composite if no quadratic nonresidue can be found.
+Any exhaustive search is computationally expensive.

-Though only when p is composite, it is possible for no quadratic nonresidue a to exist at all.
-In such a case, compositeness can be deduced with certainty, though establishing this case is more complicated in programming without exhaustive verification.
-Both a systematic search and random selection always carry a certain probability of failing to find a candidate, when one exists, in a reasonably small number of attempts, thus potentially resulting in an early-exit condition with a misleading result of presumed compositeness.
-We may infer probabilistic compositeness (Monte Carlo) with a threshold of confidence if through random selection no nonresidue satisfying the Legendre symbol can be found in a reasonable number of attempts.
-If a candidate does not exist and no early-exit condition is defined, it may cost significant computational resources.
+Random selection is also not grossly inefficient in the general case; the probability of finding a candidate is about 50% per iteration.
+Though finding a in this way is a probabilistic problem, once found the solution is deterministic.
+We may infer probabilistic compositeness (Monte Carlo) with a threshold of confidence if through random selection no nonresidue satisfying the Legendre symbol can be found in a reasonable number of attempts, though there is always a non-zero probability of a false result.

-As such, and to guarantee a deterministic (and efficient) test, a direct computation of the nonresidue is preferred.
-If direct computation of a quadratic nonresidue fails, then compositeness can be deduced with absolute certainty.
+For the reasons outlined, a more direct calculation is typically employed via a modified Euclidean algorithm..
+This is done to guarantee a deterministic (and efficient) test.
+If direct computation of a quadratic nonresidue fails - due to non-existence - then compositeness can be deduced with absolute certainty.

 Thus, in contrast to many Monte Carlo primality tests (randomized algorithms that can return a false positive or false negative), this deterministic variant of the primality testing algorithm is a Las Vegas algorithm, always returning the correct answer but with a randomly varying runtime.

 The check against Proth's criterion, a simple modular exponentiation operation, once a has been determined, has a runtime on the order of the bit-length of p; the random variability in the overall test runtime, therefore, is primarily a result of the search for an appropriate a value, however that may be done.